thedataincubator/data-science-blogs/python-packages.md

 Further, naturally, some packages that have been around longer will have higher metrics, and therefore higher ranking.
 This is not adjusted for in any way.

-The data presented a few difficulties;
+The data presented a few difficulties:

 * The python port for `ggplot` was recently renamed to `ggpy`, and we used the latter for all metrics, except downloads (which used `ggplot`).